chocolatey/choco-wiki/CommandsNew.md

 ## Examples

     choco new bob
-    choco new bob -a --version 1.2.0 maintainername="This guy" choco new bob silentargs="/S" url="https://somewhere/out/there.msi"
+    choco new bob -a --version 1.2.0 maintainername="'This guy'" choco new bob silentargs="'/S'" url="'https://somewhere/out/there.msi'"
     choco new bob --outputdirectory Packages